jonaslu/ain/README.md

 The [Method] section is overridden by latter template files.

 ## [Body]
 If the API call needs a body (as in the POST or PATCH http methods) the content of this section is passed as a file to the backend with the formatting retained from the [Body] section.
-Ain uses files instead of passing the [Body] as a command-line parameter because white-space may be important (e g yaml) and this section tends to be long.
+Ain uses files to pass the [Body] contents because white-space may be important (e g yaml) and this section tends to be long.

-The file passed to the backend is removed after the API call unless you pass the `-l` flag.
+The file passed to the backend is removed after the API call unless you pass the `-l` (as in leave) flag.
 Ain places the file in the $TMPFILE directory (usually `/tmp` on your box).
 You can override this in your shell by explicitly setting `$TMPFILE` if you'd like them elsewhere.

 Example:
 ```